parikhalay/Emotion-Detection/README.md

 ### Training Data

-In this part, you will collect suitable training data and perform exploratory data analysis (EDA).
-Follow these guidelines:
+In this part, we collected suitable training data and performed exploratory data analysis (EDA).
+We followed these guidelines:

-- **Training Data**: Create datasets for training and testing your AI.
-Provide provenance information about the source of each image in your dataset.
-Reuse existing datasets, but ensure proper referencing.
+- **Training Data**: Created datasets for training and testing our AI system.
+Provided provenance information about the source of each image in  dataset.
+We reused existing datasets, but we ensured proper referencing.
-- **Data Size**: Have a minimum of 1500 training images and 500 testing images (across all classes), totaling a minimum of 2000 images for the four classes, before applying data augmentation strategies.
-Ensure balanced datasets, with roughly the same number of images per class.
+- **Data Size**: We have a minimum of 1500 training images and 500 testing images (across all classes), totaling a minimum of 2000 images for the four classes, before applying data augmentation strategies.
+Ensured balanced datasets, with roughly the same number of images per class.
-- **Use Real Data**: Use real training data; synthetic or generated data is not permitted.
+- **Used Real Data**: Used real training data; neither synthetic nor generated data.

 ### Data Cleaning

 Images can vary in sizes, resolutions, or lighting conditions.
-Standardize the dataset by:
+We standardized the dataset by:

 - Resizing images to a consistent dimension.
 - Applying light processing for increased robustness (e.g., slight rotations, brightness adjustments, minor cropping).

 ### Labeling

-If datasets are not pre-labeled or if there's ambiguity, manual labeling may be required.
-Map single or multiple classes from different datasets to suitable training classes for your system.
-Consider using platforms like Labelbox for assistance.
+If datasets are not pre-labeled or if there's ambiguity, manual labeling is required.
+So we mapped single or multiple classes from different datasets to suitable training classes for our system.
+We considerd using platforms like Labelbox for assistance.

 ### Dataset Visualization

-Visualize your dataset to ensure an even class distribution and to understand the data's nature.
+Visualized dataset to ensure an even class distribution and to understand the data's nature.
 This is crucial before diving into model training, as imbalanced datasets can affect model performance.
-Use Matplotlib to show:
+We used Matplotlib to show:

 - Class distribution.
 - A few sample images from different classes.
 - Pixel intensity distribution for the images.

-Gaining these insights early on will allow you to make informed decisions about any additional preprocessing or cleaning that your dataset might require.
+Gaining these insights early on will allowed us to make informed decisions about any additional preprocessing or cleaning that the dataset might require.

 ## Get Started